Joint Health and Safety Committee (JHSC)

-A CPO-approved training provider delivers Joint Health and Safety training (JHSC training).
+A CPO-approved training provider delivers Joint Health and Safety (JHSC) training and certification.

-A JHSC at a workplace is devoted to improving the health and safety conditions within a workplace.
+All JHSC certified members are devoted to improving the health and safety conditions within a workplace.

 - Conducting monthly inspections